cbergmeir/cc2425/session2/README.md

 Podman is designed to be a drop-in replacement for Docker, providing a similar set of commands without the need for a daemon.
 This design enhances security and allows for rootless container management.
 Podman offers a Docker-compatible command-line interface, allowing for a seamless transition.

-# Converting Images and containers
+## Converting Images and Containers

 If you already have images or containers, you can convert them with `fly-to-podman`: https://github.com/Edu4rdSHL/fly-to-podman